 Category sponsor: Corteva AgriscienceTM Agriculture Division of DowDuPont(external link)

-Roger Pearce - for environmental stewardship, sustainable land management and native habitat restoration.
+David and Karen Peat - For environmental stewardship, sustainable land management and native habitat restoration.

-Hansen Family - for environmental stewardship, sustainable land management and native habitat restoration.
+Kohunui - For environmental stewardship, sustainable land management and native habitat restoration.

 Category sponsor: Fonterra(external link)

-Robert and Diana Bridgeman - for environmental stewardship including riparian, wetland and native habitat enhancement.
+Rex and Janice Carroll - For environmental stewardship and improving ecosystem health through riparian, wetland and native habitat enhancement.

 Rex and Janice Carroll are dedicated to improving freshwater quality and encouraging native biodiversity on their Midhirst dairy farm next to Egmont National Park.
 Since 2008, they’ve fenced and planted nearly 6,500 native plants along more than 30 kilometres of streambank and drains.
 To protect the national park, they prefer only plants endemic to the ecological area.
 The riparian margin keeps stock out of waterways, cuts down run-off and encourages native biodiversity.
 The Carrolls have voluntarily turned marginal swampy areas into wetlands, forming what is now a regionally significant wetland.
 Pockets of native bush have also been included in riparian margins to further improve habitat for native wildlife.
 An old rubbish heap unearthed during this work has been cleaned up.
 Possums and hares are controlled, and dairy effluent is disposed to land.